jlchmura/lpc-language-server/README.md

 -   LWObjects
 -   Named object validation
 -   Coroutines
--   Complete FluffOS specific syntax parsing

 ## Credits

 Syntax highlighting is based on the [LPC Language](https://marketplace.visualstudio.com/items?itemName=undeadfish.vscode-lpc-lang) VS Code extension by Gwenn Reece, adjusted for LDMud.

-Original inspiration for the structure of this project came from Mike Lischke's [ANTLR4 grammar syntax support](https://marketplace.visualstudio.com/items?itemName=mike-lischke.vscode-antlr4).
-This language server would not have been possible without Mike's work on the ANTLR4-ng package.
+The guts of this language server is a heavily modified version of the [TypeScript](https://github.com/microsoft/typescript) compiler/server.
+None of it would be possible without the work of the many brilliant people working on that team.

 Many thanks for the fellow MUD admins, wizards, and LPC aficionados in the LPC Discord for their inspiration.